 9. Report polluters.
 If you see a potential storm water quality problem, please call the Village of Morton Grove Public Works Department at (847) 470-5235.

 Stormwater Management Program

 The Village of Morton Grove storm water management program was established in 2003 in response to the U.S. EPA's National Pollutant Discharge Elimination System (NPDES) Phase II rule.
 A key objective of this regulation is the control and reduction of storm water pollution in urban areas.

 In accordance with the NPDES Phase II regulations, the Village of Morton Grove has developed a storm water quality management plan that is based on a set of best management practices (BMPs) in six different categories:

 4. Construction Site Storm Water Runoff Control

 6. Pollution Prevention/Good Housekeeping

-The Village of Morton Grove is required to post its NPDES permit, its Notice of Intent, and its current annual report.
+The Village of Morton Grove is required to post its NPDES permit, its Notice of Intent, and its annual reports for the last 5 years.